MarioLisbona/CA-T1A3-terminal-app/README.md

 - `python3 -m pip install rich` - This will install the Rich module that is used in the application
 - `python3 -m pip install tinydb` -This will install the Rich module that is used in the application

-Once these packages have been isntalled successfully you will be able to run main.py from within the /src folder.
+Once these packages have been installed successfully you will be able to run main.py from within the /src folder.

 ### **Using the Contacts Book application**